Diana Rigg, star of 'The Avengers' and 'Game of Thrones,' dies at 82

-LONDON -- Diana Rigg, a British actress who became a 1960s style icon as secret agent Emma Peel in TV series "The Avengers," has died.
+LONDON -- Diana Rigg, a commanding British actress whose career stretched from iconic 1960s spy series "The Avengers" to fantasy juggernaut "Game of Thrones," has died.
 She was 82.

-Rigg also starred in spy thriller "On Her Majesty's Secret Service" as the only woman ever to marry James Bond.
+Rigg also starred in 1967 James Bond thriller "On Her Majesty's Secret Service" as the only woman ever to marry, albeit briefly, Agent 007.

 Diana Rigg, star of 'The Avengers' and 'Game of Thrones,' dies at 82